4 Helpful / 3 Not

 Challenging but fun (long tees are long indeed with three 500' holes; 5, 9 and 10).
 Excellent course design.

-Cons: Lots of low-skill casuals at some times.
+Cons: Hordes of low-skill casuals at some times, usually every night with decent weather.
+This is the single worst trait of this course.
 Also don't like the elevated baskets on 8 and 12 (someone's ace fantasy).
-Discs can be easy to lose during certain times of the year.
-Lacks any truly wide-open holes.
+Discs can be easy to lose during certain times of the year, though some rough has been cleared.
+Lacks any truly wide-open holes, but also lacks the winds of such holes in bad weather.

-Other Thoughts: Even overall with Robert Morris, but significantly different in character.
-Some of the long tee areas need some trimming (including tree and brush removal on Holes 6, 7, 10, 11 and 14 ) and the signs at the tees are showing signs of age.
+Other Thoughts: Still top-dog in the Kalamazoo area, with more challenge than Coldbrook and free admission, unlike Robert Morris.
+Some of the long tee areas need some trimming (including tree and brush removal on Holes 6, 7, 10, 11 and 14) and the signs at the tees are showing signs of age.
 However, this course is still hard to beat at times when there are few players in the spring and fall.

 3 of 6 people found this review helpful.